-Deploying tactics such as social engineering to lure people into clicking on weaponized links and attachments, they are using deception to set up communication between target systems and command and control servers, siphoning off valuable data with targeted attacks that can take months or years to detect.
+Deploying tactics such as social engineering to lure people into clicking on weaponized links and attachments, they are using deception to set up communication between target systems and command and control servers, siphoning off valuable data with targeted attacks that can take weeks or months to detect.

 The communications paths they use can be convoluted and involve numerous parties, such as internet service providers (ISPs), phone companies, and third-party systems used as proxies.
 Their tactics are so successful that it can be difficult to determine if an attack is coming directly from the hackers themselves — from a computer that they control — or from a “zombie” computer they’ve taken over that belongs to an unknowing victim.